Coast Guard deploys ship, plane to search for Maine shooting suspect's boat

 A Coast Guard official told CBS News that it has deployed resources to help search for Robert Card, the suspect in a mass shooting that left 18 people in Lewiston, Maine, dead late Wednesday night.

-Card has been charged with eight counts of murder, officials said this morning.
-He's expected to be charged with further counts as the victims of the shooting are identified.
-On Wednesday night, police said they were searching for a "vehicle of interest," a white Subaru Outback that was registered to Card.
+Card has been charged with eight counts of murder, officials said Thursday morning, and he's expected to be charged with further counts as the victims of the shooting are identified.

-A law enforcement source told CBS News that the vehicle was found near a boat launch.
-Bowdoin College, an area college that is closed today amid shelter-in-place advisories, said in an emergency bulletin that the vehicle was "abandoned" by a boat dock.
+Police said they located a "vehicle of interest," a white Subaru Outback that was registered to Card, near a boat launch on the Androscoggin River.

-The Coast Guard is now using a response vessel dispatched from Boothbay Harbor, Maine, and a fixed-wing aircraft from Cape Cod, Massachusetts, to search the waterways for Card, CBS News learned the crews have been searching waterways for a 15-foot lake boat owned by Card.
-The search is focused on the northern shore of the waterway.
+The Coast Guard is now using a response vessel dispatched from Boothbay Harbor, Maine, and a fixed-wing aircraft from Cape Cod, Massachusetts, to search the waterways for Card.
+CBS News learned the crews have been searching for a 15-foot lake boat owned by Card.

 According to a Maine law enforcement bulletin seen by CBS News, Card has a 2022 Yamaha motorcycle and a 2019 Sea-Doo green boat registered in his name, in addition to the white Subaru.
 It's not clear if the Sea-Doo boat is the same boat that is being searched for.

-Card's car was found near the Androscoggin River, which flows into the Kennebec River.
+The Androscoggin River flows into the Kennebec River.
 Both rivers are more than 170 miles long and empty into the Gulf of Maine.
 Some of the gulf's shoreline is in Canada.
 Canada's Border Services Agency issued an "armed and dangerous" alert to its officers along the U.S.-Canada border on Thursday, according to the Canadian Press.

 Card is enlisted in the U.S. Army Reserve, where he has served as a petroleum supply specialist since 2002, and has an active military ID, which gives him access to any military base, according to the law enforcement bulletin.